datacarpentry/spreadsheet-ecology-lesson/reference.md

 :   a single measurement or record of the object being recorded (e.g. the weight of a particular mouse)

 plain text
-:
+:   unformatted text

 quality assurance
-:   definition
+:   any process which checks data for validity during entry

 quality control
-:   definition
+:   any process which removes problematic data from a dataset

 raw data
-:   definition
+:   data that has not been manipulated and represents actual recorded values

 rich text
-:
+:  formatted text (e.g. text that appears bolded, colored or italicized)

 string
-:   definition
+:   a collection of characters (e.g. "thisisastring")

 TSV (tab separated values) format
 :   a plain text file format in which values are separated by tabs